digitalCanine/better-new-tab/README.md

 - ✅ Does NOT collect any personal data
 - ✅ Does NOT track your browsing
-- ✅ Does NOT send data to external servers (except weather APIs)
 - ✅ Only stores your color preferences and search history locally

 **External APIs used:**